 3.1.2 Prior publication

-Proceedings of the Institution of Mechanical Engineers, Part K: Journal of Multi-Body Dynamics offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+Proceedings of the Institution of Mechanical Engineers, Part K: Journal of Multi-Body Dynamics offers optional open access publishing via the Sage Choice programme.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 Preferred formats for the text and tables of your manuscript are Word DOC, RTF, XLS.
 LaTeX files are also accepted.
 The text should be double-spaced throughout and with a minimum of 3cm for left and right hand margins and 5cm at head and foot.
 Text should be standard 10 or 12 point.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit Sage’s Manuscript Submission Guidelines.

 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from Sage after receipt of your accepted article.

 This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images etc) alongside the full-text of the article.
 For more information please refer to our guidelines on submitting supplementary files.